-In April 2018, Council (OCM - 17/04/18) resolved to conduct a workshop and on the 4 July 2018 Culture & Context Dr Felicity Brown Morel-Ednie facilitated the workshop with representatives from Council, the State Heritage Office; Bassendean Historical Society Inc; National Trust of Australia (WA); the Royal Western Australian Historical Society Inc, together with SIA Architects Pty Ltd and Department of Health, Child & Adolescent Community Health Services to discuss the repurposing the 2C design for the proposed Interpretation of the heritage listed site, incorporating an Infant Health Clinic and providing the opportunity for other community use of the facility.
+In April 2018, Council (OCM - 17/04/18) adopted a project brief for the 2C design to include an infant health clinic and to conduct a workshop.

+On the 4 July 2018 Culture & Context Dr Felicity orel-Ednie Brown facilitated the workshop with representatives from Council, the State Heritage Office; Bassendean Historical Society Inc; National Trust of Australia (WA); the Royal Western Australian Historical Society Inc, together with SIA Architects Pty Ltd and Department of Health, Child & Adolescent Community Health Services to discuss the repurposing the 2C design for the proposed Interpretation of the heritage listed site, incorporating an Infant Health Clinic and providing the opportunity for other community use of the facility.